 Your brain normally does not need a lot of attention when you are taking in a large amount of input.
 For example, when you are doing implicit learning, your brain may pick up environmental cues using your peripheral vision.
 Not all input to your brain creates changes that can be measured (e.g. cell size, connectivity, neurogenesis, etc.).
 Your brain will not change in direct instruction without your attention.

 Let’s talk about children and how they pay attention.

 When children pay attention, their cognitive activity usually goes up.
 (Sarter et al.).
 Yet all their attention is not the same and the differences are critical.
 There are two primary types of attention.
 One type, “orient and focus”, is hard-wired in the brain.
 The other type is a learned skill.

 So, when you, as a teacher, say “pay attention!” to your students, you are actually telling them to “suppress other interesting things.”
 Why?
 Because children are already paying attention to other interesting things and just not to you.

-All of us are designed by nature to orient and focus (pay attention) to moving objects, contrast, novelty, rapid environmental changes.
+All of us are designed by nature to orient and focus (pay attention) on moving objects, contrast, novelty, rapid environmental changes.
 So, your children will notice a moving object, another kid walking by, or making a sound.
 What you are actually hoping for is their focus and their suppression of outside distractions.

 You’d make more sense if you said, “Stop paying attention to biologically important but highly distracting things and focus on me!”

-The second type of attention, the type you were hoping, when teaching your children, is different.
+The second type of attention, the type you were hoping, for when teaching your children, is different.
 You want an academic focus and for children to remain “locked-in” on the content every time.
 But that’s a LEARNED skill set.
-It takes “practised” skills to suppress potentially distracting stimuli and continually orient and focus on the content of the task.
+It takes “practiced” skills to suppress potentially distracting stimuli and continually orient and focus on the content of the task.